lidofinance/csm-rewards/README.md

 - Connect your wallet to Etherscan
 - Select `claim*` method you want to use, e.g. `claimRewardsStETH`.
 - Enter your Node Operator ID, e.g. `42`.
-- Enter the amout you wish to claim in the token of choice or use any large value, e.g `115792089237316195423570985008687907853269984665640564039457584007913129639935` if you don't know the exact number.
+- Enter the amount you wish to claim in the token of choice or use any large value, e.g `115792089237316195423570985008687907853269984665640564039457584007913129639935` if you don't know the exact number.